FinOps Center

 Bedrock Guardrail ARN in CUR with no workload claim

-Guardrail rows never emit line_item_iam_principal — the Guardrail ARN is the only attribution anchor.
-Spend is real but unassigned to any workload.
+Guardrail rows appear with their ARN as line_item_resource_id.
+Unlike model invocations, Guardrail rows never emit line_item_iam_principal, so the ARN is the only attribution anchor.
+Spend is real but unassigned.

 FinOps Lead inline action